Sunday 21 October, 5.00pm until 6.15pm, Pit Theatre

 professor of journalism, City University, London; blogger, Guardian; media columnist, Evening Standard

-award-winning journalist; former press secretary to Paddy Ashdown
+award-winning journalist; former press secretary to Paddy Ashdown; co-author, Why Vote?

-freelance journalist; producer and news reporter at Sveriges Radio, Sweden's public service radio
+freelance journalist; producer and reporter for Sweden's public service radio

 They are strange creatures, the tabloid hackery.
 Too often they fit the film stereotype of the man in the trilby hat complete with aJohn Mair, Guardian, 24 September 2012

 Many of the anti-Murdoch stories of the past year have been based more on rumour than reality.Brendan O'Neill, spiked, 13 December 2011

 The Leveson inquiry has shown the ravages of an unchecked media.
 Alas, privacy cannot be trusted solely to self-regulationTimothy Garton-Ash, Guardian, 23 November 2011

 Sunday tabloid's final edition tries to disguise any villainy in sentimental farewellRoy Greenslade, Guardian, 10 July 2011

 Has tolerance gone too far?

 "The Battle of Ideas is a weekend like no other.
 I found the 2011 festival immensely stimulating.
 It gave me a great deal to think about, and a whole new list of books to read - from Virgil to Vygotsky.
 On to greater battles in 2012!"